Blockparty launches digital collectibles for art, sports, and music

 New York-based Blockparty is launching a digital collectibles marketplace that enables users to own, sell, and trade digital assets.
-The company wants to tap into the $4.8 billion online art and collectibles marketplace with offerings based on non-fungible tokens, which use blockchain, the secure and transparent decentralized ledger system.
-Blockchain can be used to verify that the tokens are one-of-a-kind.
+The company wants to tap into the $4.8 billion online art and collectibles market with offerings based on non-fungible tokens that use blockchain, the secure and transparent decentralized ledger system.
+(Blockchain can be used to verify that the tokens are one-of-a-kind.)

-But if the plan sounds familiar, it doesn’t sound so different from what DapperLabs, the maker of CryptoKitties, is doing with games and literary works such as the collection of Dr. Seuss books.
-DMarket recently raised money for its own game-related blockchain marketplace.
-Animoca Brands also bought Quidd in 2019 for $8 million to move into blockchain-based collectibles.
+If the plan sounds familiar, it isn’t so different from what CryptoKitties maker DapperLabs is doing with games and literary works, such as the collection of Dr. Seuss books.
+And DMarket recently raised money for its own game-related blockchain marketplace, while Animoca Brands bought Quidd in 2019 for $8 million to move into blockchain-based collectibles.

 The CryptoKitties highway